Functionalist Explanation, Social Stratification, Social Inequality, Social Structures, Labeling Theory

 Unlike the other major theoretical approaches, the

 structural functional model comes from a variety of authors.
-Usually it is associated with
+Though it is mainly

 Parsons and the functionalist approach to sociology

 occupy an intermediate position between classical and contemporary sociology.
-Some new
+Parsons and

-the functional approach to sociology became so dominant that by the late 1950s, sociology
+the functional approach to sociology became so dominant that sociology and functionalism

 Wallace and Wolf trace the development of structural